 - Can a friend or relative bring my child to his/her appointment?

 Yes, but you MUST first fill out and sign PCG’s Consent By Proxy Form and bring this to our office prior to your child’s scheduled visit.
 The Consent By Proxy Form is available on our website in the New Patient Forms area.
 Access it by clicking here

 - Can my child always see the same doctor?

 We encourage you to see the same doctor as often as possible.
 While this can easily be done for your well child visits, there may be times that your child needs to be seen, but your usual provider is not available.
 All of our providers are excellent and consult with one another so that your child will always receive outstanding care.

 - I’m expecting, will your doctors visit me and my newborn baby in the hospital?

 Yes, we are one of a few practices that visits mothers and their newborn babies in the hospital after delivery.
 We pride ourselves on being available for our patients when they need us.

 - Which hospitals are you affiliated with?

-We are proud to be affiliated with Abington Memorial Hospital and Holy Redeemer Hospital.
+We are proud to be affiliated with Abington Memorial Hospital.
 We also work with The Children’s Hospital of Philadelphia and St. Christopher’s Hospital for Children.

 - Can I always reach a PCG provider outside of office hours?